Seun2255/Level-Up/README.md

 Let's level up some skills!

-Prime Books is a dapp where writers can upload their work for their readers to view and support financially if they so want to.

 Level Up is aimed at improving the interaction between those who aim to pass on knowledge and those needing the knowledge through the use of our live class sessions.